tivrama/OrdertoEmail/ReadMe.md

 11) Call status to Sparkpost is sent to client and displayed to user.

 # TODO:
-- Add order number to the track url
 - Add price to items